percona/community/content/blog/2022-02-14-poll-keep-time-for-metrics.md

 slug: poll-metrics-keep
 ---

 Hello everyone!
 New release of VictoriaMetrics have many interesting features.
+One of them is downsampling.

+Downsampling help to reduce disk space usage and improve query perfomance in a big and long time series.
+It applied independently per each time series.
+But this feature working only with time series with big number of samples per each series.

 We want to implement downsampling in our future releases, but we strongly want to know how long you keep metrics in PMM.
 Please help us and go to page with our [poll](https://forums.percona.com/t/how-long-do-you-keep-the-metrics-in-pmm/14236).

 Thank you for helping us out!